Skip to main content

 Aerobic Exercise and Hormonal Balance

 Aerobic exercise operates through a different, yet complementary, mechanism.
-While (HIIT) can also provide an acute testosterone boost, the primary benefit of consistent aerobic conditioning is its effect on body composition and metabolic health.
+While high-intensity interval training (HIIT) can also provide an acute testosterone boost, the primary benefit of consistent aerobic conditioning is its effect on body composition and metabolic health.
 As previously discussed, excess adipose tissue is a site of testosterone-to-estrogen conversion via the aromatase enzyme.

 Aerobic exercise is exceptionally effective at reducing visceral fat.
 This reduction in the body’s aromatase load is a direct path to preserving your existing testosterone.
 Furthermore, improved cardiovascular fitness enhances blood flow and nutrient delivery to the testes, supporting the health and function of the Leydig cells responsible for testosterone synthesis.
 The combination of resistance and aerobic training offers a comprehensive strategy, building production capacity while simultaneously protecting the hormone from conversion.